Lentil Dal Curry Samosa

 There is also a pre-made a spice mix in the recipe called Garam Masala, which is a blend of cardamom, cinnamon, coriander and black pepper.

 I thought it was time for another samosa recipe, since it’s been a while since I posted my first samosa recipe, Sweet Potato Samosas.
 They are perfect for the upcoming fall/autumn season and very popular.

-When it comes to shaping the samosa, it is pretty easy and with a little practice, you’ll be cranking them out quickly.
+When it comes to shaping the samosa, it is pretty easy and with a little practise, you’ll be cranking them out quickly.
 If you mess up folding the pastry, just re-roll and start over.
 Here’s how I do it:

 First, cut the dough into 4 pieces:

 Then take one of the pieces and roll into a circle, cut that circle in half.

 Take the cut-side of the pastry, use your finger to wet the edge and press together.